Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Background and related work

-We consider local node ranking algorithms that compute a local relevance score of a node relative to a given subset of other nodes.
-A representative of this class of node ranking algorithms is the Personalized PageRank (P-PR) algorithm \citep{pagerank}, sometimes referred to as random walk with restart \citep{tong2006fast}.
-Personalized PageRank uses the random walk approach to calculate the relevance of nodes in a network.
-It measures the stationary distribution of a random walk that starts at node $u$.
-The algorithm at each iteration follows a random edge of the current node with a predefined probability $p$ (usually set to $0.85$), and with probability $1-p$ jumps back to the starting node.
+Node ranking algorithms assess the relevance of a node in a network either globally (relative to the whole network) or locally (relative to a sub-network) by assigning a \emph{score} (i.e. \emph{rank}) to each node in the network.
+In this work we only consider node ranking algorithms that compute a local relevance score of a node based on its direct neighborhood.
+The key such node ranking algorithm is the Personalized PageRank (P-PR) algorithm \citep{pagerank}, sometimes referred to as random walk with restart \citep{tong2006fast}.
+Personalized PageRank uses random walks to calculate the relevance of nodes in a network.
+It obtains the stationary distribution of a random walk that starts at {a given node}.
 The P-PR-based approaches were used successfully to study cellular networks, social phenomena \cite{halu2013multiplex}, and many other real-world networks \cite{yu2017pagerank}.
-Efficient implementation of P-PR algorithms remains an active research field.
-Recently, a bidirectional variation of the P-PR was introduced, which significantly speeds up the node ranking process \cite{lofgren2015bidirectional,lofgren2016personalized}.

-The obtained stationary distribution of a random walk can be used directly for network learning tasks, as demonstrated in the recently introduced HINMINE methodology \cite{kralj2017hinmine}.
-Our Deep Node Ranking algorithm uses both fast personalized node rank computations, and the semantic representation learning power of deep neural networks.
+Efficient implementation of P-PR algorithms remains an active research field, for example, the recent bidirectional variation of the P-PR was introduced {to speed up} the node ranking process \cite{lofgren2016personalized}.
+The obtained stationary distribution of a random walk can be used directly for network-based learning tasks, as demonstrated in HINMINE methodology \cite{kralj2017hinmine}.